5.0★ Google20+ Years1,000+ Families ServedMandarin + English

 The Route 1 corridor (Princeton, West Windsor-Plainsboro, South Brunswick, North Brunswick) is popular for its proximity to tech employers and top schools.
 Edison and Piscataway offer strong value near Rutgers.
 Montgomery and Hillsborough are popular for families wanting top-ranked school districts at relatively lower price points.
 Compare all 15 districts →

 No. Anyone can buy real estate in the United States regardless of citizenship or visa status.
-You don't even need to live in the US.
+You do not even need to live in the US.
 The main difference is financing — some loan programs are restricted by residency status, but conventional mortgages are available to H-1B, L-1, O-1, and other work visa holders.

 Ready to start your homebuying journey?